-Illustration, map-making, flag-making, exploring your city and understanding its hidden histories, these are many kinds of workshops I offer as an urban geographer.
+Illustration, map-making, flag-making, exploring your city and understanding its hidden histories - there are many types of workshops I offer as an urban geographer.

 I’ve had the opportunity to give a walking/drawing/mapping workshop to a number of communities spread throughout the GTA.
 Getting participants into the geographic mood, we go on a Jane’s Walk style exploration of the area.
 After the walk, I give a quick drawing lesson, and participants illustrate memorable sites from the neighbourhood.
 The end results are placed on a huge map, resulting in a collaborative expression of local geography!